Elis Gruffydd: Chronicler

 Although Elis Gruffydd spent the majority of his life as a soldier and an administrative officer, it was his work as a chronicler, transcriber, and translator that made him known.
 Though he was a soldier for the Tudor empire, he showed a continual interest in the welfare of Wales.
 His career as a military officer paralleled to his career as a writer, inspiring him to create an English style chronicle for his own Welshmen.

 Gruffydd's most important work was his famous chronicle of the world, Chronicle of Six Ages of the World.
 Completed around 1552, the some 2,400-folio page work is divided into two parts.
 The first, NLW Manuscript 5276D describes the history of the world in six ages from Creation to the Christian Age.
 The second portion, labelled NLW Manuscript 3054D tells the history of England from the reign of William the Conqueror in 1066 up to its published date in 1552.
 This part of the manuscript gave a look into Gruffydd's own life, as well as the lives of other Welsh people who emigrated from London to Calais.
 It also showed Welsh attitudes toward the Tudor kings Henry VII and Henry VIII, giving insight into Welsh history in an English cultural context.
 The work gave extensive narratives in written Welsh language, a trait scarcely seen before.
 Gruffydd commonly used himself as a source, which became evident further into the text.
 Frequently referencing his own experiences with Sir Robert Wingfield, he records important events such as meetings between King Henry VIII of England and King Francis I of France on the Field of Cloth of Gold, as well as trials within the Court of Star Chamber.
-The immense document contains the earliest version of the Taliesin Saga, as well as the story of Owain Glyn Dwr, Myth Huaw ap Caw and Arthur, Legend of Merlin, Wife Maelgyn and the Ring, and History of Llywelyn ap Lorwerth and Cynwrig from Trefriw Red.
+The immense document contains the earliest version of the Taliesin Saga (Hanes Taliesin or Ystoria Taliesin) as well the earliest prose tale of Gwion Bach.
+It also contains a version of the story of Owain Glyndŵr, the [Story of] Huail ap Caw [and Arthur], a version of "The Story of Myrddin the Wild", the story of Maelgwn Gwynedd's Wife and Ring, and the Story of Llywelyn ab Iorwerth and Cynwrig Goch of Trefriw (Hanes Llywelyn ap Iorwerth a Cynwrig Goch o Drefriw).
 This document is one of the largest works ever written in the Welsh language, as well as Gruffydd's last work.
-Today it resides at the National Library of Wales.
+Today it resides at the National Library of Wales, (Note: Hunter (1995) and (Hunter 2023)) in manuscripts NLW MS. 5276D and NLW MS. 3054D (olim Mostyn 158).